muzishen/IMAGHarmony/README.md

-# IMAGHarmony
-Focusing on harmony between quantity and layout
+# IMAGHarmony: Controllable Image Editing with Consistent Object Quantity and Layout